Radio-Interferometric Image Reconstruction with Denoising Diffusion Restoration Models: Results

 \section{Results}

-After training our DDPM on the training data, we evaluate the DDRM reconstruction on the test data.
-The results of our image reconstruction with DDRM and CLEAN are shown in Figure~\ref{fig:all}.
-With DDRM we obtain images that convincingly look like the images pre-degradation.
-Compared to CLEAN, DDRM is able to reconstruct the central morphology of the sources with impressive accuracy and no remaining dirty beam artifacts.
-Overall the MSE of the DDRM reconstruction is two orders of magnitude smaller than the residuals of the CLEAN reconstruction, as shown in Figure~\ref{fig:placeholder}.
+After training our DDPM on the training data, we evaluate the DDRM reconstruction on the reserved test data.
+The results of our image reconstruction with DDRM are shown in Figure~\ref{fig:ddrmreco}, for our simulated VLBA observation with no added noise.
+DDRM is able to reconstruct the central morphology of the sources with high accuracy and no remaining dirty beam artifacts.

 DDRM will occasionally miss low-flux components of the images in the reconstruction.
 However, these low-flux components often appear in the standard deviation map of the DDRM reconstructions, indicating that DDRM is occasionally able to recover these components.